Skip to main content

 Application Fee AmountThe application fee amount in cents.
 Only applicable when collection method is 'Charge Automatically'.

-Collection MethodThe collection method for the invoice.
+Collection MethodThe method used to collect payment for the invoice.

 CouponThe unique identifier of the coupon to apply to the invoice.